GGAlanSmithee/learning-intel-x86-assembly/README.md

 ## Instructions

 Before running an example you need to make sure that the two executables `nasm` and `qemu` are available in the system path.
 This can be done in a variaty of ways, depending on your operating system.
-The way I did it was to download [SASM](https://dman95.github.io/SASM/english.html) (which is great for debugging assembly) and [qemu](https://www.qemu.org/).
+The way I did it was to download [SASM] (which is great for debugging assembly) and [qemu].
 I then made sure the (windows) environment variables path included their respective directories.

 To run an example, simply type `run.sh {example}`, for example `run.sh 001_header`.
-A shell script, `.sh`, is a way to run scripts on linux, but you can execute it on windows by, for example, installing the [git bash](https://git-scm.com/downloads), or by using the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
+A shell script, `.sh`, is a way to run scripts on linux, but you can execute it on windows by, for example, installing the [git bash][bash], or by using the [Windows subsystem for Linux][wsl].

 If you wish to create a new example, the `create_example.sh` script will help you get set up.
 Simply call it with `./crete_example.sh {name_of_example}` which will add a new folder with an, othervise empty, but bootable script and a readme file.

 ## Manuals

-- [NasmManual]
+- [NASM manual][NasmManual]
-- [IntelManual]
+- [Intel manual][IntelManual]

 ## Additional resources

-- [x86architecture]
+- [x86 architecture][x86architecture]
-- [x86registers]
+- [x86 registers][x86registers]
-- [x86interrupts]
+- [x86 interrupts][x86interrupts]

 ## Examples